Find schools that offer these popular programs

 Agricultural workers, such as those who work on farms, may also apply fertilizers and pesticides to crops and other forms of vegetation.
 Agricultural work is a labor-intensive occupation that may include examining animals, herding livestock or operating machinery.
 A high school diploma is not required to begin working in the field, and training usually takes place on the job.
-As noted by the BLS, the number of job openings for agricultural workers is expected to decline by 6% from 2014 to 2024.
-As of May 2015, agricultural workers, including those employed by farms, greenhouses and nurseries, were paid median yearly wages of $20,090.
+As noted by the BLS, the number of job openings for agricultural workers is expected to experience little to no change from 2016 to 2026.
+As of May 2018, agricultural workers employed by farms, greenhouses and nurseries, were paid median yearly wages of $24,320.

 Forest and Conservation Workers

 A high school diploma is required to obtain a job as a forest and conservation worker, another labor-intensive position that typically includes on-the-job training.
 Individuals who are interested in advancing in the field or becoming technicians may want to pursue an associate or bachelor's degree program in conservation, forest management or wildlife studies.
-According to the BLS, employment between 2014 and 2024 is expected to increase by just 4%, which is slower than average.
-The median yearly salary for a forest and conservation worker in May 2015 was $26,190.
+According to the BLS, employment between 2016 and 2026 is expected to decrease by 2%.
+The median yearly salary for a forest and conservation worker in May 2018 was $27,460.